beelzebub

 - Low-code configuration: YAML-based, modular service definition

-- LLM integration: The LLM convincingly simulates a real system, creating high-interaction honeypot experiences, while actually maintaining low-interaction architecture for enhanced security and easy management.
+- LLM integration: The LLM convincingly simulates a real system, creating high-interaction honeypot experiences, while actually maintaining low-interaction architecture for enhanced security and easy management

-- Prometheus metrics & observability
+- Prometheus metrics & observability: Built-in metrics endpoint for monitoring

-- Docker & Kubernetes ready
+- Docker & Kubernetes ready: Deploy anywhere with provided configurations

 You can run Beelzebub via Docker, Go compiler(cross device), or Helm (Kubernetes).